All of that comes with sunny skies and reliably snowy slopes.

 Last year, Grandvalira enjoyed about 325 cm of snowfall.
 That combines with more sun than almost any other ski destination in Europe, makes Andorra particularly attractive.

-Picking your time partly depends on what you value most.
-Snowfall is most dependable in late December and January, but by April you’re more likely to get one of those rare days when you can ski in a t-shirt.
+The best time to ski in Andorra depends on what you value most.
+Snowfall is most dependable in late December and January while skiing in Andorra in March is much more variable.
+If you love those days when you can ski in a t-shirt, you’ll probably find skiing in Andorra in April a real treat.

-Andorra is especially popular with British skiers so, if you can, it makes sense to avoid their school holidays.
+Andorra is especially popular with British skiers so, if you don’t have kids, it makes sense to avoid their school holidays.
 (In 2019, they are the week between Christmas and New Year’s, a week in late February and two weeks in April.)

 How Does Andorra Stack Up Against Other Ski Destinations?